spdx/spdx-spec/docs/annexes/using-SPDX-to-comply-with-industry-guidance.md

 The guideline can be regarded as German equivalent of the US Executive Order 14028.
 Nevertheless, BSI is exploring various options and recommendations to further detail the content of SBOMs.

-Important elements of the guideline with regards to SPDX:
+Important elements of the guideline in the context of SPDX:
 * The guideline references SPDX as one of the exchange formats for SBOMs.
 * It defines levels of details as well as mandatory and optional data fields.
 * The guideline scopes the content (dependency relationships) of an SBOM (top-level, n-level, transitive, delivery item, complete).